statespacedev/starid/decwar/readme.md

 v2.3 31 commands - apparently, zeroth order, same as v2.2

-there was a 'micro script' l.mic used to drive the linker. micro is evidently something inbetween teco and macro? any case, it seems a bit obscure for today, but the following is clearly the crucial parts for linking
+there was a 'micro script' l.mic used to drive the linker. micro is evidently something inbetween teco and macro? any case, it seems a bit obscure for today, but the following is clearly the crucial parts for linking, these are linker commands, entered at the r link * prompt

     low/seg:low
     high/seg:hi